Mini-class

 • Usable: $\rho k_1$ (higher variance), $\text{sg}(\rho) k_2$ (recommended), and $\rho k_3$ (recommended) all yield reverse-KL gradients.

-• Not usable: $\rho k_2$ (where $\rho$ participates in the gradient) optimizes an f-divergence rather than the reverse KL.
+• Not usable: $\rho k_2$ (where $\rho$ participates in the gradient) optimizes a local second-order surrogate rather than the reverse KL.

 For an in-depth analysis of off-policy scenarios in large language models, refer to my previous blog post: From Two-Policy to Three-Policy: TRPO Extension Under Behavior-Reference Mismatch in LLM RL.